Movie Review: Freedom Riders

 The Freedom Rides of 1961 started small, with a group of 13 black and white men and women standing up for their rights.
 This nonviolent group's goal was to sit together on buses to protest segregation.
 Expecting some mean slurs and, at worst, a night in jail, they had no idea what was coming.

-This year is the 50th anniversary of the Freedom Rides.
-A new documentary was recently released to commemorate the people and struggle behind one of the most important moments of the Civil Rights movement.
+To celebrate the 50th anniversary of the Freedom Rides, a documentary was released to commemorate the people and struggle behind one of the most important moments of the Civil Rights movement.

 Freedom Riders, directed by Stanley Nelson, documents the 1961 Freedom Rides by letting the participants tell their truly remarkable stories.
-The movie was shown at the ImageNation Revolution Awards at The Film Society of Lincoln Center in New York City recently.
-It will air on PBS May 16.
+The movie was shown at the ImageNation Revolution Awards at The Film Society of Lincoln Center in New York City.

 Congressman John Lewis, who is featured in the movie, told the Scholastic Kids Press Corps about how as a participant in the Freedom Rides he was violently beaten and sustained severe head injuries.